Speake-Marin

-Speake-Marin is a watchmaking company specializing in expensive timepieces.
+Speake-Marin is a watchmaking company specializing in high luxury timepieces.
 It was founded in 2002 by English watchmaker Peter Speake-Marin and is based in Geneva, Switzerland.

 History

 Peter Speake-Marin was born Peter Neville Speake in 1968 in Essex, England, to an English mother and Welsh father.
 After graduating as a watchmaker from Hackney Technical College in London in 1985, Speake-Marin went to Switzerland to do an in-depth course in horological complications at the WOSTEP school in Neuchâtel.
 He then returned to London and joined Somlo Antiques, heading the antique watch restoration department.
 After seven years at Somlo, Speake-Marin went back to Switzerland in 1996 to develop and build high-end complications for Renaud & Papi (now Audemars Piguet Renaud & Papi SA).

 Peter founded Speake-Marin SA in 2002 in Bursins Switzerland.
 In 2015 a new movement strategy was initiated to fully develop and assemble in-house manufacture movements within its atelier in the Neuchâtel area, Switzerland.
 Peter Speake-Marin left the company in 2017 and was replaced by the actual CEO, Christelle Rosnoblet (already administrator since 2012) and an owner of the company.

 In 2019, the headquarters were moved from Bursins to Geneva.